 The most common form of financing in the transportation industry is freight factoring.
 From owner operators to large fleets, business owners are accustomed to working with large corporations and clients that dictate payment terms.
 Net 30 to Net 45-day paymentterms leave transportation businesses strapped for cash.

-Looking a short term or long term business loan for your transportation business? call First Down Funding.
+Looking a short term or long term business funding for your transportation business? call First Down Funding.

 This post was written by PTPGLOBAL